 See the relevant class documentation for more details on the additional interfaces provided by these abstract classes.

 The final component of LOCA consists of several parameter stepping classes.
-These consist of the LOCA::Stepper which drives a NOX nonlinear solver at each parameter step, and several support classes that compute predictors (classes belonging to the LOCA::Predictor namespace) and encapsulate various step size control strategies (classes in the LOCA::StepSize namespace).
+These consist of the LOCA::Stepper which drives a NOX nonlinear solver at each parameter step, and several support classes that compute predictors (classes belonging to the LOCA::MultiPredictor namespace) and encapsulate various step size control strategies (classes in the LOCA::StepSize namespace).
 These classes use a strategy/factory design concept, allowing users to provide their own predictors, step-size control algorithms, etc...
 Please look at the New LOCA Framework page for more information on these classes.